open-quantum-safe/oqs-demos/haproxy/USAGE.md

 ## Purpose

-This is an [haproxy](https://www.haproxy.org) docker image building on the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows haproxy to negotiate quantum-safe keys and use quantum-safe authentication using TLS 1.3.

-If you built the docker image yourself following the instructions [here](https://github.com/open-quantum-safe/oqs-demos/tree/main/haproxy), exchange the  name of the image from 'openquantumsafe/haproxy' in the examples below suitably.
+This docker image contains a version of [haproxy](https://www.haproxy.org) configured to also utilize quantum-safe crypto (QSC) operations.

+To this end, it contains [oqs-provider](https://github.com/open-quantum-safe/oqs-provider) from the [OpenQuantumSafe](https://openquantumsafe.org) project together with the latest OpenSSL v3 code.

+As different images providing the same base functionality may be available, e.g., for debug or performance-optimized operations, the image name `openquantumsafe/haproxy` is consistently used in the description below.
+Be sure to adapt it to the image you want to use.

 This image has a built-in non-root user to permit execution without particular [docker privileges](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) such as to allow installation in all types of Kubernetes clusters.

 Also built-in is a backend server whose content is served via the load-balancing features of HAproxy.
 This is a standard lighttpd without any special configuration settings.

 ## Quick start

 Assuming Docker is [installed](https://docs.docker.com/install) the following command

 ```
 docker run -p 4433:4433 openquantumsafe/haproxy